s4heid/goom/README.md

 # gozoom

-Hop into zoom rooms from the command line.
+Simple golang app that can be used to hop into zoom rooms from the command line.

 ## Usage